HEALTHY EATING & PHYSICAL ACTIVITY (HEPA)

 Offer water at the table during every meal and accessible at all times.
 Serve only water and plain, low-fat (one percent) or non-fat milk.

-Adults who work with infants and their families should promote and support exclusive breastfeeding for six months and continuation of breastfeeding in conjunction with complementary foods for one year or more.
+Adults who work with infants and their families should promote and support exclusive breastfeeding for six months and the continuation of breastfeeding in conjunction with complementary foods for one year or more.